A Night on the Rim of an Erupting Volcano in Vanuatu

 Photographs don't capture what Yasur is really like, because they can't capture the sound.
 Each eruption produces a THUMP that you feel in your chest before you hear it with your ears.
 It's not a crack or a bang — it's a deep, resonant concussion, like standing next to a bass drum the size of a building.

 Between eruptions, the vents hiss and bubble.
-Occasionally, a vent will produce a longer, roaring eruption — ten or fifteen seconds of continuous lava fountaining — and the sound rises to something between a jet engine and a waterfall.
+Occasionally, a vent produces a longer, roaring eruption — ten or fifteen seconds of continuous lava fountaining — and the sound rises to something between a jet engine and a waterfall.

-I had my phone out to record video.
-After the first big eruption, I put it away.
+Have your phone out to record video if you like.
+After the first big eruption, you'll put it away.
 Some things you need to just experience.

 Is It Safe?